Pierre-OlivierB/python_ibm_day2/README.md

 ### add array, then catch user input and count el num pair and imp in it

+### create a for in array and display each value/5. stop when value > 150

 ## part 2 (lvl 2)